 According to NSW Swimming Pool Regulation, your swimming pool should be surrounded by a sturdy and fully compliant pool barrier.
 As a swimming pool owner, you should understand that your pool fence should be at least 1200mm from finished ground level.
 Where does that mean though?
 Can you identify if you pool fence actually does measure 1200mm and where to measure the height from?
 Many do not.

 In addition, there should be not more than 100mm gap below the fence.
-If you have a boundary fence which is also a part of the pool barrier, the height of the fence should be at least 1800mm (unless your pool was built prior to 2008 and can comply with the earlier Standard).
-Any gaps must be filled with compliant materials.
+If you have a boundary fence which is also a part of the pool barrier, the height of the fence should be at least 1800mm measured from finished ground level poolside (unless your pool was built prior to 2008 and can comply with the earlier Standard).
+Any gaps must be securely filled with compliant materials.
 Make sure you have an approved legible CPR sign installed near the shallow end of your pool!